 We’ve earned Zero Waste to Landfill status.

-That means our North American, Chinese, and Indian operations have diverted 100% of waste from a landfill since 2009.
-Same with our European operations since 2012.
+That means our North American operations have sent zero waste to landfill since 2009.
+Same goes for our global operations since 2012.

 We’ve invested over $1 million each year in zero-waste efforts.
 And we recycle waste materials from manufacturing—things like metal, wood, plastic, fabric, cardboard, office waste, and food.